cchitsiang/awesome-stars/topics.md

 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - 𝗗𝗮𝘁𝗮, 𝗔𝗻𝗮𝗹𝘆𝘁𝗶𝗰𝘀 & 𝗔𝗜.
 Modern alternative to Snowflake.
 Cost-effective and simple for massive-scale analytics. https://databend.com
-- [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The data warehouse for operational workloads.
+- [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The Cloud Operational Data Store: use SQL to transform, deliver, and act on fast-changing data.
 - [cube-js/cube](https://github.com/cube-js/cube) - 📊  Cube — The Semantic Layer for Building Data Applications
 - [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!